MasterMind825/ArduinoJammer433mhz/README.md

-# 📡 CC1101 with Arduino: 433 MHz Signal Interference
+# 📡 CC1101 with Arduino: 433 MHz Signal Jamming

 This repository provides a practical guide and working example for interfacing the CC1101 RF transceiver module with an Arduino Nano or UNO.
 It includes wiring instructions, setup guidance, and a script to generate broad interference across the 433 MHz ISM band — commonly used by key fobs, garage doors, and basic wireless sensors.